FZJ-INM1-BDA/siibra-jugex/README.md

 ### Intro

-JuGEx  (Julich-Brain Gene Expression) is an integrated framework develoepd to combined the AllenBrain and Julich-Brain atlases for statistical analysis of differential gene expression in the adult human brain.
+JuGEx  (Julich-Brain Gene Expression) is an integrated framework developed to combined the AllenBrain and Julich-Brain atlases for statistical analysis of differential gene expression in the adult human brain.
 The framework has been developed by S. Bludau et al. and is described in the following publication:

 	Sebastian Bludau, Thomas W. Mühleisen, Simon B. Eickhoff, Michael J. Hawrylycz, Sven Cichon, Katrin Amunts.
 Integration of transcriptomic and cytoarchitectonic data implicates a role for MAOA and TAC1 in the limbic-cortical network.
 2018, Brain Structure and Function. [https://doi.org/10.1007/s00429-018-1620-6](https://doi.org/10.1007/s00429-018-1620-6)